zdgriffith/pev-photons/README.md

 # pev_photons

 The scripts used to produce the results of the PeV gamma-ray analysis

-Directories:
+## Directories

+* all_sky
-all_sky: Scripts related to the all-sky component of the analysis
+    : Scripts related to the all-sky component of the analysis

-event_selection:  Scripts used to create the event selection and produce files at the final cut level
+* TeVCat
+    : Scripts for analysis of TeVCat (HESS) sources with the 5-year gamma-ray dataset

+* galactic_plane
-galactic_plane:  The scripts related to the galactic plane component of the gamma-ray analysis.
+    : The scripts related to the galactic plane component of the gamma-ray analysis.

+* performance_checks
-performance_checks:  Scripts testing the performance of reconstruction, event selection, etc.
+    : Scripts testing the performance of reconstruction, event selection, etc.

-TeVCat:  Scripts for analysis of TeVCat (HESS) sources with the 5-year gamma-ray dataset
+* event_selection
+    : Scripts used to create the event selection and produce files at the final cut level

+## Scripts

+* support.py
+    : Define the file location and plotting style here
+* make_directories.py
+    : Create all necessary directories in the specified file path, if necessary.
+* load_datasets.py
+    : Provides functions to load Skylab datasets.